 As Mei from Creative Hive explains, when you under-price your products you’re actually doing more harm than good.
 You simply won’t make enough cashola to grow your business and continue working for yourself doing something you love, and you won’t have enough money for marketing your handmade business.
 But that’s not all under-pricing does…

 When too many makers in a particular niche under-price their products, buyers get a taste for cheap price tags.
 Then, when a new maker enters the market (or an existing one gains the confidence to charge a fair price for their work), they find themselves priced out of the market because customers have become too comfortable with the lower prices.

 Even hobby makers need to be aware of the consequences of under-pricing.
 If you’re a weekend maker with a small customer base that you fear will desert you for charging a reasonable price, consider your fellow makers for a moment: those who’ve taken the brave leap into full-time making, trying to create a viable living through their handmade craft, but struggling to make ends meet because they’re having to compete with ‘mates rates’ and hobby prices.

-The world of handmade is a sisterhood (brothers welcome, of course) so it’s everybody’s responsibility to ensure the market stays steady with fairly-priced products.
+The world of handmade is a sisterhood (brothers and others welcome, of course) so it’s everybody’s responsibility to ensure the market stays steady with fairly-priced products.